As a car enthusiast or someone that takes pride in their vehicle, seeing your car covered in minor imperfections can be frustrating.

 First of all, you need to understand exactly why they happen.

 Stone chips are a result of gravel and general road debris being picked up by the tires of the car in front and flung towards your car.
-It’s for this reason people will tell you to avoid highway driving if you want to maintain factory new paint.
+It’s for this reason people will tell you to avoid highway driving if you want to maintain factory-new paint.

 The truth is, no matter which roads you travel, there will always be debris getting picked up by cars or flying around in the wind.

-5 Steps To Avoid Stone Chips
+How To Prevent Stone Chips

 Apply Paint Protection Film